 Have you ever found yourself caught in a seemingly endless sneezing fit, wondering what it all means?
 Perhaps you've heard old wives' tales or quirky superstitions about what it signifies when sneezes come in multiples.
-While a series of sneezes might simply indicate that your nasal passages are particularly irritated, many cultures have attached unique interpretations to this common bodily function.
+But while a series of sneezes might simply indicate that your nasal passages are particularly irritated, many cultures have attached unique interpretations to this common bodily function.
 Whether you're curious about the folklore or the science behind these explosive expulsions, understanding the potential reasons and cultural significance of consecutive sneezes can provide some interesting insights.

 Main Subheading